mochangheng/Parallel_LSTM/README.md

 Indeed, when we used a depth of 8, we obtained a speedup of 7.9x with 8 threads.

 An issue that still needs to be investigated is the effect of parallelizing matrix multiplcation, as stated before.

+## Final Report

+The final report is in the `report.pdf` file.
+The LaTeX files are under the `report/` directory.

+The final presentation can be viewed at this [link](https://drive.google.com/file/d/1bR0lM5bB65PFYvbjaaasKwT-VL_gJivP/view?usp=sharing).